Our Blog.

 I have been contemplating mindfulness this week.
 One reason is that I practice Iyengar Yoga with local community members once a week.
 On the last

-Scarsdale Self-care Day Ideas
+Scarsdale Self-Care Ideas

 Taking a day or even a moment to prioritize your needs and re-energize is great for your mental health.
 In and near Scarsdale, there are